 Further updates about the project will be provided on this webpage as information becomes available.

-RTOs will be sent updates by mail or through the Skills Victoria Training System (SVTS).
+RTOs will be sent updates by email or through the Skills Victoria Training System (SVTS).

-Any general queries about the overall project can be sent to:
+Any general queries about the program can be sent to: